Integrated Social Studies Education

 Must maintain a minimum 2.75 GPA in Content Requirements

-• SOCIOL 1101 Introductory Sociology or SOCIOL 1102 Social Found.
-Of Race, Ethnicity, Gender, & Social Class (can overlap with GE Race, Ethnicity, & Gender Div.)
+- SOCIOL 1102 Social Found. of Race, Ethnicity, Gender, and Social Class (can overlap with GE Race, Ethnicity, & Gender Div.)
 (3)

 World History Electives (6 Hours)